OctopusDeploy/blog/blog/2021-05/octopus-mongodb/index.md

 More examples of MongoDB operations with Liquibase can be found in this [GitHub repo](https://github.com/liquibase/liquibase-mongodb/tree/main/src/test/resources/liquibase/ext).
 :::

 For this post, I chose the [AirBnB](https://docs.atlas.mongodb.com/sample-data/sample-airbnb) example from the MongoDB samples documentation.
 My deployment example inserts some data into the Listings collection and creates an additional collection called Bookings.
-The Listings collection is created during my deployment process, explained later in this post.
+The Listings collection is created during my deployment process, which is explained later in this post.

 <details>
 	<summary>dbchangelog.xml</summary>